 - Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
-To add a password, select Password, and then select Add. - Under Windows Hello Fingerprint or Windows Hello Face, select Set up.
-3.

-Under Facial recognition (Windows Hello) or Fingerprint recognition (Windows Hello), select Set up.

-- Select Get Started, and then follow the on-screen instructions to enroll your fingerprint or facial ID and set up a PIN. - MPORTANT: To prevent fingerprint logon issues, be sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader. - NOTE: The PIN is not limited in length.
+If you do not have a password set up, you must add one before you can use other sign-in options.
+Select Password, and then select Add. - Under Facial recognition (Windows Hello) or Fingerprint recognition (Windows Hello), select Set up. - 4.
+Select Get Started, and then follow the on-screen instructions to enroll your fingerprint or facial ID and set up a PIN. - IMPORTANT: To prevent fingerprint logon issues, be sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.

+NOTE: The PIN is not limited in length.
 The default setting is for numbers only.
 To include alphabetic or special characters, select the include letters and symbols check box.